 Climate change risk is a priority for us given the significant scale, scope and irremediable character of its impacts.
-The recent cyclone and flooding events in New Zealand have brought this issue into much sharper focus for all New Zealanders.
+The cyclone and flooding events in New Zealand in early 2023 have brought this issue into sharp focus for all Kiwis.
 Further, there are numerous signals from regulators that this should be a priority issue - not least the fact that climate-related disclosure reporting is now mandatory in New Zealand for large businesses.